awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 - MUST supply a `branchKeyVersion`

-To get a branch key from the keystore this operation MUST call AWS DDB `GetItem` using the `branch-key-id` as the Partition Key and "beacon:true" value as the Sort Key.
+To get a branch key from the keystore this operation MUST call AWS DDB `GetItem` using the `branch-key-id` as the Partition Key and "beacon:ACTIVE" value as the Sort Key.

 The AWS DDB response MUST contain the fields defined in the [branch keystore record format](#record-format).
 If the record does not contain the defined fields, this operation MUST fail.